 May 19, 2021 Session 2: We Speak for Ourselves

 - Discuss and reflect upon key themes from We Speak for Ourselves essays

-- Learn about options for the narrative writing assignment
+- Learn about options for the (optional) creative writing assignment

 May 26, 2021 Session 3: Sharing and Celebration

 - Hear from students and teachers who participated in the 2020-21 One Book project

 - Optional: share your own creative writing with the group

 Individuals who register on or before May 1 may receive a copy of the One Book, We Speak for Ourselves, compliments of the Enoch Pratt Free Library.
 Supplies are limited.
 First come, first served.